angular/angular/aio/content/guide/router.md

   <img src='assets/images/devguide/router/component-tree.png' alt="Component Tree">  </img>
 </figure>

+{@a child-routing-component}
 ### Child routing component

 Add the following `crisis-center.component.ts` to the `crisis-center` folder:
-Much like the `AppComponent`, the `CrisisCenterComponent` is the
+The `CrisisCenterComponent` has the following in common with the `AppComponent`:

-- *Root* of the crisis center area, just as `AppComponent` is the root of the entire application
+- It is the *root* of the crisis center area, just as `AppComponent` is the root of the entire application.
-- *Shell* for the crisis management feature area, just as the `AppComponent` is a shell to manage the high-level workflow
+- It is a *shell* for the crisis management feature area, just as the `AppComponent` is a shell to manage the high-level workflow.

 Like most shells, the `CrisisCenterComponent` class is very simple, simpler even than `AppComponent`: it has no business logic, and its template has no links, just a title and